lakkatv/lakka-website/content/articles/2015/09/26/good-news-for-odroid-xu3-ps1-scanning-and-more.md

 # ARM Mali released a new driver for the XU3 GPU

-I got an email from Hardkernel a week ago, and I'm happy to inform that there is a new MALI driver is out for the Odroid-XU3.
+I got an email from Hardkernel a week ago, informing me that there is a new MALI driver out for the Odroid-XU3.
 The previous drivers were very slow on fbdev due to a tiling problem.
 This is no more the case.
 The new driver is very fast, I was able to play some heavy PSP games (Tekken 6) without lag!

 The XU3 nightly builds have been updated.
-They contain the newer blobs and the updated kernel (thanks @memeka).
+They contain the new blobs and the updated kernel (thanks @memeka).

 The only issue is that on my display, RetroArch is capped to 55 fps instead of 60 fps, but we may be able to fix it (and then release).